 GoMLX is built on three layered abstractions.
 Understanding them makes every other part of the library click:

-1. Manager โ€” the connection to a hardware backend (CPU, GPU, TPU)
+1. Backend โ€” the connection to a hardware backend (CPU, GPU, TPU).

-You can use just the manager and graph for mathematical computing, or add the context to build full trainable models.
+You can use just the backend and graph for mathematical computing, or add a Store to build trainable models.

-The manager connects your Go process to a hardware backend.
+The compute.Backend connects your Go process to a hardware+software backend abstraction capable of executing our computations.
 Create one at program startup and reuse it everywhere:

-The manager owns the device memory, compiles graphs to native code, and manages data transfer between host and device.
-One manager per process is the typical pattern.
+The backend owns the device memory, compiles graphs to native code, and manages data transfer between host and device.
+One backend per process is the typical pattern.

-backends.New() selects the best available backend in order: CUDA GPU โ†’ Metal (Apple) โ†’ CPU.
-To pin a specific backend, use backends.NewWithName("cpu").
+compute.New() selects the best available backend in order: CUDA GPU โ†’ Metal (Apple) โ†’ CPU.
+To pin a specific backend, use the environment variable GOMLX_BACKEND or during construction use the form compute.NewWithConfig("go").

 Computation Graphs